msabramo/vagrant_sql_server_express/README.md

 - `vagrant ssh` will not work out of the box, because the guest has no ssh server.
-If you are determined to use ssh, you can look into installing an ssh server like winsshd, freesshd, the openssh package from Cygwin, etc.
+If you are determined to use ssh, you can look into installing an ssh server like [winsshd (Bitvise SSH Server)][], [freesshd][], the openssh package from Cygwin, etc. but you might be able to live without an ssh server, because you hopefully don't need to do much with the VM, or if you need to customize things, hopefully you can do it DevOps-style and do it by adding PowerShell commands to the `Vagrantfile`, ansible (which can also send PowerShell commands over WinRM), etc.

 [Vagrant]: https://www.vagrantup.com/
 [VirtualBox]: https://www.virtualbox.org/